adriangarciaestrada/hydrocarbons_dashboard/README.md

 - **dbt** for data modeling
 - **Looker Studio** for automated dashboards

+## Data Source

+This data pipeline processes and analyzes publicly available information from the official government platform https://asignacionesycontratos.hidrocarburos.gob.mx.
+The datasets include investment details, production metrics, reserves, and participating companies related to hydrocarbon exploration and extraction in Mexico.
+These files are published and maintained by the Comisión Nacional de Hidrocarburos (CNH) to ensure transparency and accessibility of energy sector data.

 ## Dashboard Output

 Dive into the full interactive dashboard and uncover how investment patterns have influenced Mexico’s oil and gas reserves from 2015 to 2024.